RowanTL/manim-projects/gp_overview/README.md

 Note: I've had `step 3` freeze at the end while generating the reverse animations.
 If this happens, `ctrl+c` then re-run the command.

+### Quirks

+I decided to program PushAlternation to be semi-random.
+There is no way to know what exactly that slide will do. :)